stoolap/stoolap-go/docs/_docs/performance/optimization.md

 8. **Consider bulk operations** - Use bulk inserts and updates for better throughput
 9. **Leverage vectorized execution** - Structure operations to benefit from batch processing
 10. **Configure for your workload** - Adjust memory settings based on your specific needs
+11. **Use CTEs for complex queries** - Benefit from columnar storage and single materialization
+12. **Optimize subqueries** - Leverage automatic hash-based IN/NOT IN optimization